Your garden is an Ecosystem

 Not to say that you should only have indigenous plants in your garden: when you add more indigenous options to the mix of plants in our gardens, you will attract more wildlife.

-Just keep in mind that when one practice ecosystem gardening, the main reason you garden is to create habitats for wildlife, and every choice that one make in your garden is made with the needs of wildlife as a top priority.
+Just keep in mind that when one practices ecosystem gardening, the main reason you garden is to create habitats for wildlife, and every choice that one makes in your garden is made with the needs of wildlife as a top priority.

 Thus, the individual “specimens” of plants scattered through a garden should not be your main focus, but rather the birds, butterflies, bees, insects, frogs, and other wildlife who make their home in your garden.